-In their 8 TeV data, CMS has also searched for $H \to b\bar{b}$ in the VBF production mode [145].
+ATLAS and CMS have also searched for $H \to b\bar{b}$ in the VBF production mode.
 The event topology consists of two "VBF-tagging" energetic light-quark jets in the forward and backward direction relative to the beam direction and two b-tagged jets in the central region of the detector.
 Due to the electroweak nature of the process, for the signal events, no energetic jet activity is expected in the rapidity gap between the two "VBF-tagging" jets.
 The dominant background in this search stems from QCD production of multijet events and the hadronic decays of vector bosons accompanied by additional jets.
 A contribution of Higgs boson events produced in the ggF process but with two or more associated jets is expected in the signal sample.
 The signal is expected as a broad enhancement in the $m{b\bar{b}}$ distribution over the smoothly falling contribution from the SM background processes.
-The observed (expected) excess corresponding to $m_H = 125\,\text{GeV}$ was 2.2 (0.8) standard deviations corresponding to a signal strength of $\mu = 2.8^{+1.6}{-1.4}$.
-Combining with the result of the CMS VH analysis yields a signal strength signal $\mu = 1.0 \pm 0.4$ and the local significance of the excess improves marginally to 2.6 standard deviations.
+Both ATLAS [152] and CMS [153] have produced results in this channel with Run 1 data, but with limited sensitivity.
+CMS has performed a similar analysis with Run 2 data [154].
+The results are summarized in Table 11.5.